 Our district operates two libraries, the Westbank Community Library (originally built in 1989) and the Laura Bush Community Library (Laura’s Library, built in 2009), each about 15,000 square feet.
-In addition, we have a book sale room, a community garden, the Madrone Canyon Trail, and an outdoor chess garden.
-We have also recently taken over administration of the Eanes History Center documents, which are housed at Laura’s Library.
+We have a book sale room, backyard play areas, and an outdoor chess garden.
+We house the Eanes History Center documents, many of which are digitized and available through our catalog.

 At Westbank Libraries, we support the community by connecting people with ideas, experiences, and each other.

 - provide exemplary, friendly, professional service